-Charcoal and chalk drawing of Charles Dickens giving a reading, St. James's Hall, 1870
+Charcoal and chalk drawing, Charles Dickens giving a reading, St. James's Hall, 1870

 chalk and charcoal on paper - framed